- A heifer is a female cow that has not had any offspring. The word cow is a broad term that refers to members of the bovine family.

 Comparing a Heifer vs Cow

 The term cow is often used to refer to any animal within the Bos genus of domestic and wild cattle.
 Yet, it’s possible to distinguish the animals within this family in several ways.
-Heifers are mature female cattle that have not given birth to any calves, baby cows.
+What is a heifer cow anyway?
+Heifers are mature female cattle that have not given birth to any calves (baby cows).
 The term cow specifically refers to adult female cattle that have had calves at some point in their lives.

 As we’ve said, many people refer to any member of this family as a cow, such as when they drive by a field of cattle and exclaim, “oh, cows!”
 Not only are heifers and cows different, but many other terms exist to refer to cattle.